 Porto’s logo was quite simple.
 It consisted of the blue and white soccer ball that looked more like the globe (pay attention to the peculiar “meridians”), in the middle of which the abbreviation FCP was adorned.

 But the most significant logo change was the addition of the inscription Invicta (invincible) and the image of the dragon.
-From that time, Port was nicknamed “the dragons”.
+From that time, Port was nicknamed “the dragons.”

-But, apparently, the leaders and fans of “Porto” are too conservative to change their already based emblem to a new and stylish one.
+But the leaders and fans of “Porto” are too conservative to change their already based emblem to a new and stylish one.